Kim Kardashian Slammed Over North West’s Latest Outfit

 Kim Kardashian is under fresh fire.
 Her Instagram pictures of True Thompson’s birthday party are doing a good job showcasing family love, but not everyone is giving the wardrobes the thumbs-up.

 On May 5, the KKW Beauty founder posted five snaps to Instagram.
 They mostly show Kim herself, alongside her three children, North, Saint, and Chicago.
-Ironically, while Kanye West also features in the pictures, Khloe Kardashian’s own daughter, True does not.
+Ironically, while Kanye West also features in the pictures, Khloe Kardashian’s own daughter, True, does not.
 If anything suggests that kids grow up fast, however, it’s North’s outfit.
 At five years old, the eldest Kardashian child is wearing high heels.
 They also appear too big for her.

 Instagram has been airing its thoughts.
 One user voiced their safety concerns via a comment.